camunda-community-hub/camunda-platform-7-camel/README.md

 ```

 The properties `CamundaBpmProcessInstanceId`, `CamundaBpmBusinessKey` (if available) and `CamundaBpmCorrelationKey` (if set) will be available to any downstream processors in the Camel route.

+**Error Handling:**

+* Throwing a `org.camunda.bpm.engine.delegate.BpmnError` will lead to an error being propagated to Camunda (starting from version >= 0.8.1).
+Note that this can terminate a process instance if not handled, see https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#throw-bpmn-errors-from-listeners)
+* Throwing any other exception will lead to a retry/incident created in Camunda

 ## Apache Camel --> Camunda Platform
 The following use cases are supported by the Camunda Platform Camel component (see [Camel Components](http://camel.apache.org/components.html)).